JPML Asked To Consolidate Philips DreamStation CPAP Recall Lawsuits

 Such consolidation is common in complex product liability litigation, where a large number of claims have been presented by former users of the same product, alleging similar injuries.
 Centralizing the DreamStation CPAP claims would help avoid duplicative discovery, prevent contradictory rulings from different judges, and serve the convenience of the parties, witnesses, and the courts, according to the motion.

-As of the date the motion was filed, there were at least ten different lawsuits filed in five different U.S. District Courts nationwide.
+As of the date the motion was filed, there were at least ten different lawsuits filed in five different U.S. District Courts nationwide over injuries caused by Philips CPAP machines.
 However, Starner points out that several of those are class action lawsuits, and millions of consumers may be affected, so that number is expected to continue to mount in the coming weeks and months.

 “The Actions and any additional tag-along actions, pending against Defendants will involve similar if not identical questions of fact, and will involve common discovery and pretrial motion practice, and will have numerous overlapping class claims,” the motion states.